Indonesia: Banda + Raja Ampat - Oct-Nov 2015

 → Read also : Practical information to organize your trip to Raja Ampat

-In this month of November, it's not Christmas yet, but for me it's just like...
-That afternoon, after the day's dives, I run from one end to the other of the magnificent three-masted ship, my camera in hand, with the excitement of a child at the foot of the tree.
+In this month of November, it's not Christmas yet, but for me, it's just like...
+That afternoon, after the dives of the day, I run from one end to the other of the magnificent three-masted ship, my camera in hand, with the excitement of a child at the foot of the Christmas tree.
 Because today we hoist the sails!!!

-I mean, "we"... it's the crew guys who stick to it.
-First, they start by climbing everywhere, on the rigging, the bowsprit, the yardsticks...
-I don't want to lose a crumb of the manoeuvre.
+Well, "we"...
+It's the guys from the crew who are doing it.
+First, they start by climbing everywhere, on the rigging, the bowsprit, the yards...
+I don't want to lose a bit of the maneuver.
 With my head tilted back, I watch their progress up the masts.
-It's high, all the same...
-The summit is more than 40m high!
+It's high, after all...
+The top is more than 40m high!

 It's slamming!